spypaul/MQSim_CXL/README.md

 ## Simulator Output

-The output of the simulator will be stored in the \Results folder.
+The output of the simulator will be stored in the /Results folder.
 It contains the following files:

 1. **overall.txt:** this file contains the information about cache hit count, prefetch amount, hit-under-misses count, flash read count, flush count (flash write count), prefetcher's performance metrics (coverage, accuracy, lateness, and pollution).
 2. **latency_result.txt:** this file provides the raw access latency data for each access in nano-second.
 You can utilize the data to plot latency related graphs.